azizyano/SkyMap/README.md

 to run this app,open app folder and run this command in your terminal
 > python run.py

-This website allow you to upload image and store it in [skynet](https://skynet.luxor.tech/). you will get a link for you image to use it in any other website.
+This website allow you to upload image and store it in [skynet](https://skynet.luxor.tech/). you will get a link for your image, so you can use it in any other website.

-The website ask you to allow localisation to link your image to you location. and save it in database.
+The website ask your permission about your localisation, the website link your image to you location. and save it in database.

-database is a future when user can search for any image or location for the image.

 ## demo:
 ![Image description](https://s3.ezgif.com/save/ezgif-3-dcfa72261cf7.gif)